afrl-quantum/gx3500-timing-generator/CoreTiming.md

 circuit through cycle 5; any longer delay loops through cycle 6 decrementing the Timer until it reaches 0.

-Note the the SequenceBuffer explicitly adds one cycle of pipeline delay to the RAM, so addresses must be loaded (and RE set) on the cycle before the result is used.
+The timing loop does not do address generation, it simple sets the FIFO read-enable (RE) bit: the word from the FIFO is then available on the following clock cycle.

 Cycle -2 (FINISHING):
-  - Addr -> DecodeAddr, 0 -> RE
+  - 0 -> RE
   - 1 -> Set(Buffer_Empty)
   - If Load_Instructions:
     * goto -2